coriolinus/calc/README.md

 It is legal to intermix inputs of varying bases.

+### Numeric Output Format

+The output format of an expression can be specified by adding a `:` symbol followed by a format specifier to the expression.

+The format specifier can be anything recognized by the [`num-runtime-fmt` crate](https://docs.rs/num-runtime-fmt/0.1.1/num_runtime_fmt/#format-string-grammar).

 ### Order of Operations

 The following order of operations is used to resolve expressions: